svoisen/sean.voisen.org/_posts/2022-11-28-remember-goldilocks.md

 I like this notion of tractability as a metric.
 Kell, of course, is referring to the tractability of the code itself, but could we broaden this definition to include the system as a whole?

 Tractability implies malleability and controllability—systems that are understandable and easier-to-maintain.
 Small systems are de facto more malleable, convivial, _tractable_.
 Let's incentivize that!
-Let's focus on recognizing when the marginal utility of continuing to grow a softare system or application is causing more harm than good.
+Let's focus on recognizing when the marginal utility of continuing to grow a software system or application is causing more harm than good.
 Let's stay in the Goldilocks zone.